Reaction Rates and Rate Laws - Complete Interactive Lesson

 Rate law: Rate = k[NO]ยฒ[Clโ]

-Note: The orders (2 and 1) match the stoichiometric coefficients here, but this is coincidental โ it happens because this reaction proceeds via an elementary bimolecular step.
+โ ๏ธ Warning: The orders (2 and 1) happen to match the stoichiometric coefficients here, but this is coincidental โ it only works because the rate-determining step happens to be bimolecular with these exact stoichiometries.

 Method of Initial Rates Quiz ๐ฏ